Bominkkwon/School_District_Analysis/README.md

 ![](img/District_Summary_THSupdated.png)
 (District summary after making the "NaN" changes)

 The "Average Math Score" decreased by .1 and the "Passing Math %" deceased by .2%-- and due decreased in these two, the "Overall Passing %" decreased by .3%.
-One can conclude that the some of the math scores from the Thomas High School 9th graders that were removed was considered "passing score," which is >= 70%.
+One can conclude that some of the math scores of the Thomas High School 9th graders that were removed was considered "passing score," which is >= 70%.
 Even though the "Average Reading score" did not change, the "Passing Reading %" has decreased by .1%.
-One can predict that this minor change has occurred due to the removal of the Thomas High School 9th grader(s) who had the "reading score" equals to the "Average Reading Score."
+One can predict that this minor change has occurred due to the removal of the Thomas High School 9th grader(s) who had the "reading score" equals to the "Average Reading Score" in the district summary.

 * How is the school summary affected?